-Secretariat: USAID, UNFPA, WHO/IBP, and IPPF will form a small group to serve as secretariat for the HIP work.
-Two individuals from each organization will participate in monthly calls in order to:
+Core Conveners: USAID, UNFPA, WHO/IBP, IPPF, and FP2020 serve as a small group to serve as secretariat for the HIP work.
+Two individuals from each organization participate in monthly calls in order to:

 - Set agendas for annual HIP Partners and Technical Advisory Group (TAG) meeting,